Programs > Brochure

 |Housing options:||Student Responsibilty with support from IIP and/or Host Organization||Program Group:||International Internship Program|

-Qualifications: IIP candidates with interests in small business development, micro-finance and education are encouraged to apply.
+Qualifications: IIP candidates with interests in international development, gender equity and microfinance are encouraged to apply.
+Strong Microsoft Excel skills required.
+Video and photography skills welcome.

 |Dates / Deadlines:|